pytorch/executorch/examples/demo-apps/android/LlamaDemo/docs/delegates/xnnpack_README.md

 # Building ExecuTorch Android Demo App for Llama/Llava running XNNPACK

-**[UPDATE - 09/25]** We have added support for running [Llama 3.2 models](#for-llama-32-1b-and-3b-models) on the XNNPACK backend.
-We currently support inference on their original data type (BFloat16).
-We have also added instructions to run [Llama Guard 1B models](#for-llama-guard-1b-models) on-device.

 This tutorial covers the end to end workflow for building an android demo app using CPU on device via XNNPACK framework.
 More specifically, it covers:
 1. Export and quantization of Llama and Llava models against the XNNPACK backend.